WELCOME to

 Once you’re signed up, you’ll get new stories in your inbox for free.

-But you can also help keep this train running for the price of a pint each month:
+But you can also help keep this train running for the price of a pint:

 —Jack